San Diego Divorce Mediation – Lessons From Marriage Story (Netflix Movie)

 Spoiler Alert – some general plot lines are discussed in the following paragraphs

 Despite the title, Marriage Story is a film about a divorce.
-The film is like a car-crash: You watch two mature, intelligent and caring people transform into monsters with full self-awareness of the destruction as it is happens.
+The film is like a car crash: You watch two mature, intelligent, and caring people transform into monsters with full self-awareness of the destruction as it is happening.
 It’s brutal, it’s terrifying, and it is a very realistic portrayal of what parties experience during divorce when they each hire lawyers to battle it out in the court system.
 This fact pattern is why I chose to focus my practice on family mediation exclusively.

-The film begins with voice over as a married couple explains all the things they love about each other.
+The film begins with a voice-over as a married couple explains all the things they love about each other.
 This turns out to be an exercise given to them by a mediator for their impending divorce, hoping to encourage them to remember why they fell in love in the first place.
-The two have agreed to not use lawyers and simply go through mediation, hoping it will be easies in their young son.
+The two have agreed to not use lawyers and simply go through mediation, hoping it will be easier in their young son.
 Over time one spouse hires an attorney described as a real shark and the other spouse inevitably follows with the same tact.
-Soon the divorce system causes them to go to all out war in court, and they both begin to use lurid personal details about each other.
+Soon the divorce system causes them to go to all-out war in court, and they both begin to use lurid personal details about each other.

 The two despise each other and resort to communicating exclusively through their attorneys.